Last Updated on

 Virtual assistants can be just as efficient as an in-house employee but are cheaper saving the company approximately 20% on top of the workers salary that covers health insurance, taxation, and other benefits not to mention the cost of the space, furnishings and equipment.

-Follow these key tips to help your orthodontic practice not only survive but thrive in the next economic recession.
+If you have been looking at ways how to grow your dental practice, follow these key tips to help your orthodontic office not only survive but thrive in the next economic recession.
 Use your own ingenuity to apply them to your unique circumstances.
 The result is that you may make so much money during a recession that you hope that it never ends.

 Start the process by taking our free website audit allowing you to identify your company’s strengths and weaknesses better.